dajesusmodz/m7-plugin-vuePRO/README.md

 Features:
 * Catalogue and watch streams from your own .m3u/.xml files.
 * Add your favourite channels to the Start Page.
-* Browse from a wide range of world-wide Free-To-Air Stream Providers.
+* Browse a range of world-wide Free-To-Air Stream Providers.
 * Stay up-to-date with the build-in update service.

 Installation / Use: